 For some people, gaining weight can be just as challenging as losing weight is for others.

-Here is the best shake for gaining weight recipe:
+Here is the recipe for the best protein shake for weight gain:

 Creamy peanut butter and banana shake